Skip to contents

 Average Price Table

-Example for item_id = 210111, pre-cleaning
+Example for item_ids = 210111 & 410518, pre-cleaning

-Linking validation pipelines
+1.3 Linking validation pipelines for intra-regional validation

 uk_irv <- uk_cpi |>